ceph/ceph/doc/start/hardware-recommendations.rst

 arise from running an operating system and multiple OSDs on the same drive.
-Also be aware that today's 22TB HDD uses the same SATA interface as a 3TB HDD from ten years ago: more than seven times the data to squeeze through the same same interface.
+Also be aware that today's 22TB HDD uses the same SATA interface as a 3TB HDD from ten years ago: more than seven times the data to squeeze through the same interface.
 For this reason, when using HDDs for OSDs, drives larger than 8TB may be best suited for storage of large files / objects that are not at all performance-sensitive.